 The Bodhisatta was once a wild boar.
-One day he, his mother, and his younger brother were laying in a pit when an old woman using a walking stick approached.
-The mother was frightened to death by the sound of the stick tapping the ground and she ran off, leaving her two young sons behind.
+One day he, his mother, and his younger brother were lying in a pit when an old woman using a walking stick approached.
+The mother was frightened to death by the sound of the stick tapping the ground, and she ran off, leaving her two young sons behind.
 The old woman felt compassion for the piglets and took them home in her basket, rearing them like children.

 In the Lifetime of the Buddha

 The Bodhisatta’s brother was an earlier birth of one of the Buddha’s disciples who had an intense fear of death.
 He ran away shaking when he heard even small sounds like a stick falling or a bird singing.
 When the Buddha heard some of his disciples discussing this, he told them this story so they knew that it was not the first time this disciple had feared death.